 Note the "Cited by" value beneath the citation.
 Such numbers may be added together, or perhaps averaged over a period of years, to provide an informal assessment of scholarly productivity.
 Better yet, use Google Scholar Citations to keep a running list of your publications and their "cited by" numbers.

 One can conduct a library search, either the basic or advance search for the author(s) or by the title of an article (tip: put the article title in " ").
 Clicking on the upward facing arrow will give articles that cite this article.
 Clicking on the downward facing arrow will give articles that the cited article listed in the reference list.
+Make sure you are signed in with your Netpass username and password (upper right hand corner of library page) before searching.

 Cited Reference Searching Guide: You might also look at this guide for additional resources to help track down if research is cited by other scholars.